 “A body of evidence indicates that metabolism is an essential contributor to the aging and longevity of eukaryotic organisms across phyla.”

 Two researchers from Canada’s Concordia University conducted a study to compare the metabolic effects of three geroprotectors in budding yeast.
 Their paper was chosen as the cover of Oncotarget’s Volume 12, Issue #7, and titled, “Caloric restriction creates a metabolic pattern of chronological aging delay that in budding yeast differs from the metabolic design established by two other geroprotectors.”

-In this study, the researchers used chronologically aging Saccharomyces cerevisiae—a common budding yeast found in baking, winemaking, and beer brewing.
-S. cerevisiae is a fungus useful for measuring the mechanisms of aging.
+In this study, the researchers used chronologically aging Saccharomyces cerevisiae (S. cerevisiae)—a common budding yeast found in baking, winemaking, and beer brewing.
+This fungus is also useful for measuring the mechanisms of aging.
 The team cultured S. cerevisiae in a nutrient-rich medium and both concurrently and individually compared the metabolic effects of three different types of geroprotective interventions.

-The three geroprotectors analyzed were calorie restriction (CR, dietary), the tor1Δ mutation (tor1Δ, genetic), and lithocholic acid (LCA, pharmacological).
-Using liquid chromatography and a tandem mass spectrometry method of non-targeted metabolomics, the team measured the intracellular concentrations of 193 structurally and functionally diverse water-soluble metabolites within S. cerevisiae.
+The three geroprotectors analyzed were caloric restriction (CR, dietary), the tor1Δ mutation (tor1Δ, genetic), and lithocholic acid (LCA, pharmacological).
+The team measured the intracellular concentrations of 193 structurally and functionally diverse water-soluble metabolites within S. cerevisiae using liquid chromatography and a tandem mass spectrometry method of non-targeted metabolomics.

 “Here, we used liquid chromatography coupled with tandem mass spectrometry method of non-targeted metabolomics to compare the effects of these three geroprotectors on the intracellular metabolome of chronologically aging budding yeast.”